taneishi/CheXNet_openvino/README.md

 ## Contributions

+The dataset `ChestX-ray14` wad suggested by Noriaki Sato (Kyoto University).
-Optimization and quantization using OpenVINO were done in collaboration with Hiroshi Ouchiyama (Intel).
+Annotation converter for the dataset was developed in collaboration with Hiroshi Ouchiyama (Intel).
 I also evaluated the results in the DevCloud for the Edge environment provided by Intel.